 We begin our prayers today in the name of the Father and the Son and the Holy Spirit.
 Amen.

-Canadians owe great respect to the Canadian women who made many contributions to our country.
-These include, among others:
+Canadians have great respect for Canadian women who made and make many contributions to our country.
+These include among others:

 Margaret Atwood – Novelist, poet, critic and essayist.

 Kim Campbell – First female Prime Minister.

 Roberta Bondar – One of Canada's first astronauts.